Anuja1502/Neighbourhood-Map/README.md

 To run this project, download all the files to your system, run ‘npm install’ and then ‘npm start’ on your command prompt.

-• I have used parts of code from the Udacity lesson on Google maps
+• I have used parts of code from the Udacity lesson on Google maps and React